MattiasBuelens/web-streams-polyfill/README.md

 [Async iterable support for `ReadableStream`][rs-asynciterator] is available in all variants, but requires an ES2018-compatible environment or a polyfill for `Symbol.asyncIterator`.

+[`WritableStreamDefaultController.signal`][ws-controller-signal] is available in all variants, but requires a global `AbortController` constructor.
+If necessary, consider using a polyfill such as [abortcontroller-polyfill].

 ### Compliance

 The polyfill implements [version `cada812` (8 Jul 2021)][spec-snapshot] of the streams specification.